tyconsulting/blog.tyang.github.io/_posts/2014-02-23-opsmgr-2012-self-maintenance-management-pack-update-version-2-3-0-0.md

 <strong>New Monitor: Detect if each individual management server is in maintenance mode</strong>

-This new monitor is called <strong>“OpsMgr 2012 Self Maintenance Local Management Server in Maintenance Mode Monitor”</strong>.
-Previously, I wrote another monitor in this MP called “OpsMgr 2012 Self Maintenance Management Servers in Maintenance Mode Monitor”.
+This new monitor is called <strong>"OpsMgr 2012 Self Maintenance Local Management Server in Maintenance Mode Monitor"</strong>.
+Previously, I wrote another monitor in this MP called "OpsMgr 2012 Self Maintenance Management Servers in Maintenance Mode Monitor".

 Writing a workflow to detecting if someone is in maintenance mode could be tricky in OpsMgr. because if you are in maintenance mode, you would unload all workflows and therefore it would not run the maintenance mode detection workflow.
-This is why when I wrote the original monitor, I targeted the monitor to run on “All Management Servers Resource Pool”.
-However, it has a limitation that it will only generate alerts when more than 50% of members of “All Management Servers Resource Pool” is healthy and not in maintenance mode.
+This is why when I wrote the original monitor, I targeted the monitor to run on "All Management Servers Resource Pool".
+However, it has a limitation that it will only generate alerts when more than 50% of members of "All Management Servers Resource Pool" is healthy and not in maintenance mode.

 With the new monitor, I was inspirited by Kevin Holman’s recent blog article <a href="http://blogs.technet.com/b/kevinholman/archive/2014/01/19/how-to-create-workflows-that-wont-go-into-maintenance-mode.aspx">How to create workflows that wont go into Maintenance Mode</a> (Thanks Kevin!).
-As Kevin explained in his blog article, in order to make this monitor to run on each individual management server and continues to run even when its Windows Computer object has been placed into maintenance mode, I have created an unhosted class called “OpsMgr 2012 Self Maintenance Management Server Maintenance Mode Watcher”.
+As Kevin explained in his blog article, in order to make this monitor to run on each individual management server and continues to run even when its Windows Computer object has been placed into maintenance mode, I have created an unhosted class called "OpsMgr 2012 Self Maintenance Management Server Maintenance Mode Watcher".
 This object is discovered on each management server and it is not hosted by the Windows Computer.
 By doing so, this monitor will continue to run even when the management server’s Windows Computer object has been placed into maintenance mode.

 A recovery task is also associated to this monitor (disabled by default).
 When enabled, it will automatically end the maintenance mode for the management server.